Best Cat Toys of 2021

 Sturdiness was measured by whether the toy had to be modified or not to allow safe and successful engagement in play.
 A few of the toys had to be modified, such as reattaching the Youngever's teaser wand fabric with a hot glue gun, which was successful; however, some toys proved strong from the get-go, like the Potaroma Electric Fish.

-A top performer here is the Catify Cardboard Scratcher, along with the Tower of Tracks.
-What sets the Tower of Tracks apart when compared to other roller track toys is the sturdy design, especially when inspecting the non-skid feet, which did not detach during testing.
+Here, a top performer is the Catify Cardboard Scratcher, along with the Tower of Tracks.
+What sets the Tower of Tracks apart compared to other roller track toys is the sturdy design, especially when inspecting the non-skid feet, which did not detach during testing.
 And the Catify's plentiful corrugated cardboard surface area makes for a sturdy cat furniture piece.

 Setup and Storage

 We thought it would be helpful to investigate the setup and storage of each toy.
 Most of the toys were ready to go right out of the package, like the smaller catnip toys, the Tower of Tracks, and the Catify; the Catnip Bird and Cat Dancer took seconds to set up, and the Bergan Turboscratcher's setup time was one minute.
 The Kitty City Tunnel Bed took, on average, five minutes to set up once we understood the zipper system, and the Magic Mewnicorn's set up and storage was speedy once we adjusted the ties to our liking.

 Storage for many of the smaller toys means finding a cupboard or special compartment in the home for your cat's collection.
 We love how the Bergan has a tab to hang the toy if desired; it also easily slides under furniture, out of sight.

 The packaging of the Youngever 24 Toys Assortment is much appreciated for clean-up and storage as well.